 It may apply to:

-Lawful permanent residents who leave the U.S. for 6 months or more at one time or with certain criminal convictions and seek to reenter.
+• Lawful Permanent Residents who leave the U.S. for more than 6 months and seek to reenter.

 Which Public Benefits are included in the Public Charge Rule?